 Completed her PhD in Public Health from the Centre for International Health, University of Bergen, Norway in 2009 and a one-year postdoctoral fellowship in 2011 from Emory Rollins School of Public Health, Atlanta, USA.
-Dr. Mitike served Addis Ababa University at different levels since 2002 and currently she is the VP for Research and Technology Transfer.
-Focusing on continuum of adolescent, maternal and child health, she has published more than 50 scientific articles in peer reviewed journals.
+Dr. Mitike served Addis Ababa University at different levels since 2002 and currently, she is the VP for Research and Technology Transfer.
+Focusing on the continuum of adolescent, maternal, and child health, she has published more than 50 scientific articles in peer-reviewed journals.
 Dr. Mitike is an Associate Professor at the School of Public Health, Addis Ababa University.
-Apart from her regular teaching and research work, she is participating in different community services where she is currently the President of Ethiopian Public Health Association and chairing several academic boards.
+Apart from her regular teaching and research work, she is participating in different community services where she was the President of the Ethiopian Public Health Association and is currently chairing several academic boards.
 She is also a fellow of the Ethiopian Academy of Sciences.

-Completed here graduated studies in Sweden in 2004 and her PhD from the University of Bergen in Norway.
-With extensive experience in clinical care, and public health research she has published more than 20 articles in peer reviewed journals.
-She is a PI and Co-PI of several researches and has secured competitive grants from Meltzer foundation, Bill and Melinda Gates Foundation and the World bank.
+Completed her graduate studies in Sweden in 2004 and her PhD from the University of Bergen in Norway.
+With extensive experience in clinical care, and public health research she has published more than 20 articles in peer-reviewed journals.
+She is a PI and Co-PI of several types of research and has secured competitive grants from Meltzer Foundation, Bill and Melinda Gates Foundation, and the World bank.
 She has also received several research awards.
 Currently, Alemnesh Hailemariam Mirkuzie is a senior public health researcher and coordinator of the National Data Management Center for Health at the Ethiopian Public Health Institute (EPHI).
 She is also an affiliate assistant professor at the University of Washington and a research associate at the University of Bergen in Norway.